 Getting There and Away

-Upon arrival in at Ben Gurion airport on Saturday, you can take a private taxi, Uber, or Gett to meet at our accommodations.
-For departures from Jerusalem back to the airport, you can once again take a private taxi, Uber, or Gett.
-If you’re not joining us for the extension and departing on Thursday, you can use public transportation.
-We will send additional information on airport transfers once you’ve booked, but don’t worry — the options are safe and simple!
+Upon arrival, you can take a private taxi, Uber, or Gett (Israel’s own, much more affordable Uber!) to and from Ben Gurion airport.
+We will send additional information on airport transfer upgrades once you’ve booked, but don’t worry — the options are safe and simple!

 A $500 non-refundable deposit is required to reserve your spot.
 Can’t make this one?
 Don’t sweat — sign up for our newsletter to be the first to know when enrollment opens on future retreats.

-Once payment is complete, you’ll receive a confirmation email with intake form and an invite to a private Facebook group for your trip (so you can get to know your new travel besties virtually!).
-We’ll make sure you know exactly what to pack & expect, and help you with any questions!
+Once payment is complete, you’ll receive a confirmation email with intake form and an invite to a private Facebook group for your trip.
+We’ll make sure you know exactly what to pack + expect, and help you with any questions.

 Have a ton of questions about Israel and this trip?
-Schedule a 15 minute Skype chat with Alex for all of your burning questions!
+Schedule a 15 minute Zoom chat with Alex for all of your burning questions!
 Otherwise, don’t hesitate to email us at email@example.com with any and all questions or concerns over if this is the right retreat for you.
-We’d love to chat!
+We’d love to help!

 Will I have time to do my own thing?